Bytes

 We will discuss the difference between DBMS and RDBMS, their functionalities, and real-world applications.
 Read further in this blog for more understanding.

-Understanding the Difference between DBMS and RDBMS in SQL
+Difference Between DBMS and RDBMS with Examples

 DBMS (Database Management System)